 • Detection of Personally Identifiable Information (PII) leakage.

-• Detection and analysis of online behavioural targeting on advertising, search, recommendation, etc.
+• Detection and analysis of online behavioral targeting on advertising, search, recommendation, etc.

 • Detection and analysis of location tracking.